-This page is designed to help Managing Trustees understand in more detail the checks needed to be made with regard to GDPR regulations.
+This page is designed to help Managing Trustees understand in more detail the checks needed to be made with regard to General Data Protection Regulations (GDPR).
 It is also available to download from this page (GDPR Checklist breakdown).

 Carrying out these checks may well highlight some deficiencies that need to be fixed.

 Do people need any training to help them to understand and comply with the requirements?

 If you have any questions about this, please contact Katrin Hackett, the District Data Champion (firstname.lastname@example.org) or call 0114 270 9990.

 Check 1 – Data Mapping

 Review the personal information of the Local Church, Circuit or District holds (known as Data Mapping)

 Carrying out a review of the information you hold about individuals is one of the most important aspects of data protection; knowing what you hold and who is holding it.